ronnyml/snowplow-wiki/technical-documentation/3-enrich/The-Enrichment-Process.md

 `ip` | `user_ipaddress` | Snowplow collectors log IP address as standard.
 However, you can override the value derived from the collector by populating this value in the tracker.
 `ua` | `useragent` | Raw useragent (browser string).
 Could be overwritten with `ua`.

-The following fields are populated depending on the collector and ETL utilized in the pipeline.
+The following fields are populated depending on the collector and ETL (Extract, Transform, Load) utilized in the pipeline.

 Added Parameter | Purpose
 :---|:---